 Jackie and her husband Jim have been married for 44 years and have been active members of Christ Memorial Church of Holland, Michigan all that time.
 They have a son and daughter (both married) and have three grandchildren.

-After retiring from teaching, Jackie worked as a guest teacher, while volunteering with many organizations, especially Kenya Hope, since her parents had been involved with the organization since 1986.
+After retiring from teaching, Jackie worked as a guest teacher, while volunteering with many organizations, especially Kenya Hope, (her parents having been involved with the organization since 1986).
 Kenya Hope holds a special place in her whole family's heart.
 Thus, Jackie has served as a board member for the past four years.

 Randy VanderLugt - Byron Center, Michigan